-At one time called the Macy’s Holiday Parade, the event has this year been newly rebranded to Universal’s Holiday Parade and has been given a somewhat bigger scope: although the famous larger-than-life Macy holiday balloons are still part of the proceedings, they are now joined by several new floats that feature the likes of the Minions, Shrek, Madagascar‘s cast, and, of course, Santa Claus.
+At one time called the Macy’s Holiday Parade, the event this year has been newly rebranded to Universal’s Holiday Parade and has been given a somewhat bigger scope: although the famous larger-than-life Macy holiday balloons are still part of the proceedings (and, in fact, will include more than a dozen brand-new entries), they are now joined by 15 new “incredibly detailed” floats that feature the likes of the Minions, Shrek, Madagascar‘s cast, and, of course, Santa Claus.

 Guests will also enjoy colorful holiday characters, fantasy-filled floats, and a tree-lighting ceremony presented by Santa Claus and the famous New York City Rockettes.